open-telemetry/opentelemetry-specification/specification/common/common.md

 ## Attribute and Label Naming

-_This section applies to Resource, Span and Log attribute names (also known as the "attribute keys") and to Metric labels.
-For brevity within this section when we use the term "name" without an adjective it is implied to mean "attribute name or metric label"._
+_This section applies to Resource, Span and Log attribute names (also known as the "attribute keys") and to keys of Metric labels.
+For brevity within this section when we use the term "name" without an adjective it is implied to mean "attribute name or metric label key"._

 Every name MUST be a valid Unicode sequence.

+_Note: we merely require that the names are represented as Unicode sequences.
+This specification does not define how exactly the Unicode sequences are encoded.
+The encoding can vary from one programming language to another and from one wire format to another.
+Use the idiomatic way to represent Unicode in the particular programming language or wire format._

 Names SHOULD follow these rules: